 - Improve information sharing of industry threats, weaknesses, and mitigations.

 What can your organization do to make Cybersecurity a priority?

 Healthcare Compliance Pros believes there are simple steps your organization can take immediately to aggressively prevent Cyberattacks.
 The following list is by no means all inclusive; rather, they are six recommendations for healthcare organizations to consider:

-If you have any questions feel free to contact us today by email [email protected] or by phone: 855-427-0427.
+If you have any questions, feel free to contact us today by email at firstname.lastname@example.org or by phone: 855-427-0427.